 US Junior Champion (2001)

-Nakamura was born in Hirakata, Osaka Prefecture, Japan, to a Japanese father and an American mother.
+Hikaru Nakamura is an American Chess Grandmaster who was born December 9, 1987 in Hirakata, Osaka Prefecture, Japan to a Japanese father and an American mother.
 At the age of two, he moved with his mother and older brother to the United States.
-He began playing chess prior to the age of five and was coached by his Sri Lankan stepfather, FIDE Master and chess author Sunil Weeramantry.
+He began playing at the age of seven and was coached by his Sri Lankan stepfather, FIDE Master and renowned chess author and teacher Sunil Weeramantry.